goaround/gallery-block-lightbox/README.txt

 1. Simple, modern and minimalistic Lightbox for your Gallery Block
 1. Set *Link to* to *Media File* on your Gallery Block

+If you would like to have this as a default behaviour, go to *yourblog.com/wp-admin/options.php* and search for *image_default_link_type*.
+Set the value to *file* and hit save.
+This will apply to all new Image & Gallery Blocks.

 == Changelog ==

+Hint: With WordPress 5.6 you can set the default behaviour for *Link to*.
+Go to *yourblog.com/wp-admin/options.php* and search for *image_default_link_type*.
+Set the value to *file* and hit save.
+This will apply to all new Image & Gallery Blocks.

 = 1.3.1 =